jcjc2019/BookFinder/README.md

-# BookFinder
-A quick book finder via Google Books API.
+# BookFinder: A quick book finder via Google Books API.

-# Google Books Finder
+# Overview

-A quick and simple Google Books finder by using Google books API.
+This is a very quick and simple book finder by using Google books API.

 ## Getting started: